 By this Artwork, Tashi Norbu portrays his Tara surrounded by the auspicious cranes, which come from the Tibetan plateau and we find in traditional Thangha paintings in the ancient monasteries of Tibet.
 The white and black-necked crane, was regarded by Buddhists at old times, as the reincarnation of the 6th Dalai Lama.
 Whenever the locals sighted cranes, they took it as a sign of good fortune and prosperity; if cranes did not appear, they feared a catastrophy.
 ‘White Crane, lend me your wings… And Tashi Norbu is recalling the famous poem of "White crane” which describes the love of the young 6th Dalai Lama for a girl, in the 17th century.
 She was his beloved “Tara” that he could never marry, as not being allowed, for, this was a terrible thought for him who was supposed to remain celibate.
 The girl was banished by the Chinese Emperor to Lithang (Tibetan area at the border of China) for a life.
 And 6th Dalai Lama never saw her again as Lithang was months away from Lhasa.
 Heartbroken, desperate and pined for his dear love, he wrote a poem and the following, is one line of it, in Tibetan too:

 Tashi Norbu’s installs, in the centre of his creation, the human being and his emotional Universe.
 Motivated by his Contemporary perception, he chooses a Tibetan nun as his Heroine.
 He presents her in a pose of eternity, in a meditative posture and in her personal solitude.
 She is focused on the present moment, surrounded by clouds, of incredibly vibrant colours.
 She is a Tibetan num from the Tibetan plateau.
-And the Artist here, is striving to express the tragedy of Tibetan nuns in Tibet, who sacrifice themselves for others; with a hope to press for change; in an attempt to protect the Dharma and to win the Tibetan women’s rights to freedom and democracy.
 His piece of Art is depicted in a Thangka way, framed in brocade, just like the traditional Tibetan Thanghas.

 The Artist drips and pours a blue marine and white ice, on the surface of his painting, to react like bodily fluids giving a psychedelic look on it.
 His dripping technique becomes a vibrant and transcendent event here; and the “bleeding” portrait of his Heroine, recreates the flowing powers of the Universe; treating the eternal question of justice; reminding the viewer of the most ancient temporal values; giving silent promises to Tibetan women for the brightest days to come in Tibet and in their community!